ZoneMinder/zoneminder/README.md

 - Cross platform capable.
 The build host does not have to be the same distro or release version as the target.
 - Once your build environment is set up, very few steps are required to run the build again in the future.

+The build instructions below make use of a custom script called "buildzm.sh".
+Advanced users are encouraged to view the contents of this script.
+Notice that the script doesn't really do a whole lot.
+It's goal is simply to make the process a littel easier for the first time user.
+Once you become familar with the build process, you can issue the mock commands found in the buildzm.sh script yourself if you so desire.

 ***IMPORTANT***
 Certain commands in these instructions require root privileges while other commands do not.
 Pay close attention to this.
 If the instructions below state to issue a command without a “sudo” prefix, then you should *not* be root while issuing the command.
 Getting this incorrect will result in a failed build.